-- Please note that as of March 2013, Student Counseling is required to comply with the NYS SAFE Act.
+- Student Counseling is required to comply with the NYS SAFE Act.
 This law requires mental health professionals to inform the County Director of Community Services if you are likely to engage in conduct that will result in serious harm to self or others.
 If we determine that you are in imminent danger of seriously hurting yourself or someone else, we will alert the Onondaga County Director of Community Services and provide him/her with your name, contact information, and diagnosis(es).
-This individual then may be required to inform the NY Department of Criminal Justice Services (DCJS), which would determine whether you have a gun permit, and if so, take steps to remove your firearms.
-This law can also prevent you from obtaining a gun permit for five years following a report to the DCJS.

-- Are you suing someone or being sued?
-Are you being charged with a crime?
-If so, the court may order the mental health professional to provide his/her records.
+- A court of law may order a mental health professional to release an individual’s records.
 In such cases, Student Counseling would be required to release your record, with or without your consent.
 Please consult your lawyer and inform your counselor if you are involved in any court proceeding.

 Coverage and Case Consultation

-If a therapist needs to be away from the office, s/he will ask (i.e., get your consent) if a trusted fellow therapist may "cover" for him/her.
-The reason therapists have other therapists cover for them is to protect you in case of emergency.
-Therefore, the covering therapist would need to know some basic information about you.
+If a therapist needs to be away from the office, s/he will arrange for a trusted colleague to "cover" for him/her.
 Generally, your therapist will tell the covering therapist only what he or she would need to know for an emergency.
-Of course, the covering therapist is bound by the same laws and ethical rules to protect your confidentiality.
+The covering therapist is bound by the same laws and ethical rules to protect your confidentiality.

 Therapists sometimes consult other therapists or other professionals about their clients.
 This helps them to provide high-quality treatment.
-Your name will never be given to any therapist with whom your therapist consults.
-Further, consulting therapists are told only as much as they need to know to understand your situation and are not given identifying information.
+Consulting professionals are told only as much as they need to know to understand your situation and are not given identifying information.
 Consulting therapists are bound by legal and ethical mandates to protect your confidentiality.